-(A) Persons Eligible to File the Application for Citizenship under INA 322.
+- (A) Persons Eligible to File the Application for Citizenship under INA section 322. - (i) General.

-(i) General.
 The United States citizen parent with legal and physical custody of a birth or adopted child files the Form N-600K on behalf of the child.
 The child must be under 18 years old.
-Note that while a step-child may qualify as the step-parent's "child" for purposes of immigration (or adjustment of status), a step-child does not qualify for naturalization under INA 322.
-See INA 101(c); 8 CFR 322; Appendix 71-7 and Chapter 71.1(b) of this manual (Definition of Child for Naturalization and Citizenship).
-See chapter 71.1(d)(3)(A)(2) for information about the eligibility of adopted children.
+Note that while a step-child may qualify as the step-parent's "child" for purposes of immigration (or adjustment of status), a step-child does not qualify for naturalization under INA section 322.
+See INA section 101(c); 8 CFR 322; Appendix 71-7 and Chapter 71.1(b) of this AFM (Definition of Child for Naturalization and Citizenship).
+A child who immigrated as the step-child of a citizen can acquire citizenship under INA section 322 only if - The step-parent adopts the child; and - The adoption meets the age, custody and residence requirements of INA section 101(b)(1)(E); and - The child meets the requirements under INA section 322 when the application for citizenship under INA section 322 is adjudicated.

+See Chapter 71.1(d)(3)(A)(2) of this AFM for information about the eligibility of adopted children.

-As of November 2, 2002, a U.S. citizen grandparent or U.S. citizen legal guardian is eligible to apply for naturalization on behalf of a child under INA 322 (amended by Pub.
+As of November 2, 2002, a U.S. citizen grandparent or U.S. citizen legal guardian is eligible to apply for naturalization on behalf of a child under INA section 322 (amended by Pub.
 L. 107-273).
-If a U.S. citizen parent of a child who otherwise meets the eligibility requirements of INA 322 has died, a U.S. citizen parent of the parent (that is, a grandparent) or a U.S. citizen legal guardian of the child may file the application for citizenship at any time within five years of the parent's death.
-These are the only times that anyone other than the U.S. citizen parent can file an application for citizenship on behalf of a child under INA 322.
-(See Appendix 71-8 of this field manual.)
+If a U.S. citizen parent of a child who otherwise meets the eligibility requirements of INA section 322 has died, a U.S. citizen parent of the parent (that is, a grandparent) or a U.S. citizen legal guardian of the child may file the application for citizenship at any time within five years of the parent's death.
+These are the only times that anyone other than the U.S. citizen parent can file an application for citizenship on behalf of a child under INA section 322.
+(See Appendix 71-8 of this AFM.)
 The qualifying U.S. citizen must file Form N-600K according to the form instructions.
 The adjudicator should send an appointment notice to the parent and child if the application appears approvable.
 If the child needs a visa to enter the United States, the parent should take the appointment notice to a U.S. Consulate or the consular section of a U.S. Embassy to get a nonimmigrant visa for the child.
 See Chapter 71.1(f) (Adjudicating the Application).
 For a child of a member of the Armed Forces, see paragraph below ("Exceptions for a Child of a Member of the Armed Forces").

 (ii) Adopted children.
-Section 322 of the INA applies to an adopted child, if the child meets the requirements of INA §§ 101(b)(1)(E), (F) or (G).
-See chapter 21.15 of this AFM for information about how adoption relates to immigration benefits.
+INA section 322 applies to an adopted child, if the child meets the requirements of INA sections 101(b)(1)(E), (F) or (G).
+See Chapter 21.15 of this AFM for information about how adoption relates to immigration benefits.

-A child adopted while under the age of sixteen (or 18, as specified in INA § 101(b)(1)(E)(ii)) qualifies as the child of the adoptive parent if the adoptive parent has had legal custody of the child, and has lived with the child, for at least two years.
-See INA § 101(b)(1)(E)(i).
+A child adopted while under the age of sixteen (or 18, as specified in INA section 101(b)(1)(E)(ii)) qualifies as the child of the adoptive parent if the adoptive parent has had legal custody of the child, and has resided with the child, for at least two years.
+See INA section 101(b)(1)(E)(i).